 Blind Drive Accessibility Report

-Blind Drive offers 27 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 26 accessibility features for Blind Drive in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Blind Drive is a driving adventure game you play with audio rather than visuals.
 You are Donnie and are in a scientific study that has got out of control.
 You find yourself cuffed to the wheel of a car driving blindfolded against traffic.
 It's tongue in cheek, dark humour with plenty of innuendoes and swearing that tells an engrossing story while you try to not die (and get home in time for dinner with Grandma).

 Controls are 2-buttons for left/right arcade gameplay.
 You can use tilt to steer on a smartphone.
 The game supports gamepads. which gives non-smartphone players a way to experience the haptic/vibration feedback.